-One of these may also be combined with the Women's Studies specialization.
+One of these may also be combined with the Gender and Women's Studies specialization.

 Our MEd program is both flexible and responsive to the needs of education professionals.
 You can pursue either field of study via a Thesis, Portfolio, or Course route.
 Both fields of study accommodate a wide range of interests and are available for full-time or flex-time studies.

 All class sizes are small, giving you the opportunity to interact with classmates, instructors, and other faculty members.
 Our Faculty members have expertise in a wide variety of areas; for more information about our faculty and their research areas, please see the Faculty and Staff page.